FloodHydrology/NC_Well_Water/README.md

-# Analysis of North Carolina Well Wate Quality
+# Analysis of North Carolina Well Water Quality

-Code associated with collaboration between the Peiper Public Health Engineering Lab and the Jones Ecohydrology Lab.
-Contact Nate Jones (cnjones7@ua.edu) for more information.
+Using DHHS well testing data to determine access to testing and risk of contamination for North Carolina Well Users.
+Part of the Pieper Lab at Northeastern University.
+Contact: Wesley Hayes (hayes.w@northeastern.edu).